noobychris/audi-can-rpi/README.md

 ✅ check compability with hudiy (https://hudiy.eu)

+📝 test the hudiy implementation some days in the car

 📝 show navigation hints in the fis/dis

 ❌ ~~output content to middle dis/fis section like fis control does (https://fis-control.de/index_de.html)~~ -> after talking to someone who has already did that, it's quiet to complex for me to get this done